mahmoudaboueleneen/FinalProject-14-UA07/README.md

     mvn clean install -DskipTests
     docker compose up -d --build
     ```
+3. Add an email and its app password to the `application.yml` file of the Notifications microservice in `services/notifications`.
+This is necessary to enable the email notification functionality in the Notifications microservice.
+   - You can use any email service provider, such as Gmail, Outlook, etc.
+   - This email will be used to send notifications to users, such as order confirmations, product stock updates, etc.
+4. Add your stripe secret key to the `application.yml` file of the Transactions microservice in `services/transactions`.

-3. Install stripe cli from this [link](https://github.com/stripe/stripe-cli/releases/tag/v1.27.0) and add its path to your path environment variable on your operating system.
+5. Install stripe cli from this [link](https://github.com/stripe/stripe-cli/releases/tag/v1.27.0) and add its path to your path environment variable on your operating system.
 This is necessary to enable the Stripe payment functionality in the Transactions microservice, through a local Stripe sandbox.

-4. After that, you can run the following command to start listening to Stripe events and forward them to the Transactions microservice webhook endpoint.
+6. After that, you can run the following command to start listening to Stripe events and forward them to the Transactions microservice webhook endpoint.
     ```
     stripe login
     stripe listen --forward-to localhost:8084/stripe/webhook
     ```
-5. Copy the webhook secret that is printed in the terminal after running the previous command, and paste it in the `application.yml` file of the Transactions microservice in `services/transactions`.
+7. Copy the webhook secret that is printed in the terminal after running the previous command, and paste it in the `application.yml` file of the Transactions microservice in `services/transactions`.
-6. Download the Postman collection from the `docs/postman` directory and import it into Postman.
+8. Download the Postman collection from the `docs/postman` directory and import it into Postman.
-7. Update the Postman collection's `host` variable in the `local` environment to the URL of the API Gateway or the Microservice you want to interact with.
+9. Update the Postman collection's `host` variable in the `local` environment to the URL of the API Gateway or the Microservice you want to interact with.
-8. When done, you can stop the services by running:
+10. When done, you can stop the services by running:

     ```bash
     docker compose down